nguyencaoducminh/ccs/README.md

 ```
 The predicted values are in column 'y_pred' in the output tab-separated-value file.
 The measured values are in column 'y'.
 One has to use the holdout data corresponding to the trained model.

-### Predicting retention time for a new set of peptides (TO BE MODIFIED)
+### Predicting retention time for a new set of peptides

 ```
-python rt.py predict [model_dir/] -input peptides.csv -output peptides-rt.txt
+python predict.py --input=data/test-PXD013453.csv --model_dir=out/phospho-b64-dm64-df256-nl4-nh8-dr0.1-ep10 --seq_header=IntPep --rt_header=iRT

 ```
-The input peptides.csv is a comma-separated-value text file containing two columns named 'sequence' and 'rt'.
-When measured rt values are not available, one can fill the rt column with 0.
+The input test-PXD013453.csv is a comma-separated-value text file containing two columns named 'IntPep' and 'iRT'.
+When measured rt values are not available, one can fill the iRT column with 0.
 The predicted values are in column 'y_pred' in the output tab-separated-value peptides-rt.txt file.
 The input rt values are copied to column 'y' in the output.